Concept Subspace :: sus :: fn :: FnMut

 instead.

-To receive a reference to a type-erased FnMut
+To receive a reference to a type-erased FnMut, receive a

 concept-satisfying types.